ashutoshmjain/gita/src/mathuraChap13.md

 `Maharishi` and his direct students (a council of `Acharays` - teachers)  were getting ready for the morning meal when king arrived at the `Ashrama`.
 King noticed there was no boundary wall or a main gate.
 Anyone - humans or animals, could simply walk in.
 Since he was dressed like a farmer, `Maharishi` assumed he must have been bothered by some `Asura` lord. `Maharishi` asked him to join them for food before they sat down to talk.
 King was thoroughly impressed with the careful respect `Maharishi` graced to a commoner.

-The food was simple — a pudding made of rice and milk, and seasonal fruits. `Maharishi` and all his students ate full meal only once a day, before the sunset.
+The food was simple — a pudding made of rice and milk, and fresh mangoes.
+The summer in this part was terrible except that it also brought sweetest of Mangoes - the king of all fruits.  `Maharishi` and all his students ate full meal only once a day, before the sunset.
 In summer afternoons they drank buttermilk (leftovers after taking butter out of yogurt) with a pinch of Himalayan salt.
 In winter, they drank a hot drink made with milk and herbs from `Assam` — a place far far East.
 Sometimes they added raw sugarcane syrup (`Gud`) to this hot drink, later named "tea" (by Brits).
 During lunch, they chatted about the latest happenings in and around `Ashrama`. `Maharishi` always heard everything with keen interest but rarely spoke.
 The chats were always light.
 No discussion about scriptures or serious matters of governance of `Ashrama`.

 After lunch, `Maharishi` and the disguised king, walked around the `Ashrama` —  a daily routine `Maharishi` stuck to no matter rain or shine.
 Having woken up at 3 am — a tradition continued from the days of `Maharishi Vasishtha` , students were allowed to nap after morning meals,  before they started evening chores and classes.
 Few minutes into the walk, `Maharishi` asked the disguised king to tell his name and village, and the reason of his visit. `Shantanu` reached into his inner pocket and pulled out the king's stamp — a cast that only king or his authorized messengers could carry (on person) to identify themselves.
 With the stamp [^stamp] in hand, words of a messenger were the words of the king.